yochaigal/cairn/wip/2e/wilderness-exploration.md

 | **6**  |  Cold and rainy    | Sweltering and humid | Chilly and stormy | Freezing and hailing |

 ### Events
-Roll **1d6** and consults the table appropriate to the party’s location.

 |                         |                  |             |
 | ----------------------- | ---------------- | ----------- |